Per the Mandatory Training Policy, the following trainings are required for new and exising employees:

 1) The legal definition of sexual harassment and behaviors which may constitute it;

-2) The detrimental effects of sexual harassment, discrimination and retaliation on employees and UCDHS;
+2) The detrimental effects of sexual harassment, discrimination and retaliation on employees and UCDH;

-3) The role and liability of the supervisor in enforcing the UCDHS policy on sexual harassment, nondiscrimination & retaliation;
+3) The role and liability of the supervisor in enforcing the UCDH policy on sexual harassment, nondiscrimination & retaliation;

 4) Techniques to prevent sexual harassment and handle complaints; and

-5) UCDHS resources that provide support and consultation.
+5) UCDH resources that provide support and consultation.